10 Years Ago

-I started my first real business a decade ago.
+I started my first business a decade ago.

 After selling candy at school in 6th grade and tinkering with Amazon Affiliate e-commerce unsuccessfully in 7th grade, I recall having a burning urge to create and sell something new in 8th grade.